Risk Factors Dashboard

 Board of Directors

 Our Board of Directors (“Board”) and its committees oversee the risk management functions of the Company.
 Our Audit Committee plays a significant role in oversight of risks, including cybersecurity.
-At least quarterly, the Audit Committee receives an update on cybersecurity matters from the Company’s Senior Vice President of Information Technologies and Engineering and our information security leadership.
-These updates address a broad spectrum of cybersecurity topics including recent developments, evolving technology practices, vulnerability assessments, third-party and independent reviews, the threat environment, technological trends, cybersecurity considerations arising with respect to the Company’s third party service providers, and other cybersecurity considerations.
+At least quarterly, the Audit Committee receives an update on cybersecurity matters from the Company’s Senior Vice President of Information Technologies and Engineering and our Vice President & Global Chief Information Security Officer (“CISO”).
+These updates address a broad spectrum of cybersecurity topics including recent developments, evolving technology practices, vulnerability assessments, third-party and independent reviews, the threat environment, technological trends, cybersecurity considerations arising with respect to the Company’s third-party service providers, and other cybersecurity considerations.
 Our Vice President of Internal Audit also updates the Audit Committee at least quarterly on internal audit matters, including those related to information technology and security.
 Additionally, the Company’s Cybersecurity Incident Reporting process (described below), provides that potentially significant cybersecurity incidents be promptly reported to the Chairman of the Audit Committee, who will also receive ongoing updates regarding any such incident as appropriate.
 Cybersecurity incidents determined to be material are reported to the Board of Directors promptly following such determination.

 Management

-Our cybersecurity and information technology teams actively maintain a register of risks and mitigation measures under the umbrella of our enterprise risk management program.
+Our CISO oversees an internal cross-functional information technology governance, risk, and compliance team that actively maintains a register of risks and mitigation measures under the umbrella of our enterprise risk management program.
 Our enterprise risk management program is designed to identify and monitor risks to the Company, assess the Company’s risk mitigation plans, and consult on further measures that can be taken to address new and existing risks.
-Our Enterprise Risk Management Committee, which meets quarterly, is comprised of our executive officers, Senior Vice President of Information Technologies and Engineering, Chief Accounting Officer, Vice President of Internal Audit, Corporate Secretary, and Director – Risk Management & Insurance.
+Our Enterprise Risk Management Committee, which meets quarterly, is comprised of our executive officers, Senior Vice President of Information Technologies and Engineering, CISO, Chief Accounting Officer, Vice President of Internal Audit, Corporate Secretary, and Director – Risk Management & Insurance.
 Our Risk Management and Insurance Department is responsible for the implementation of our enterprise risk management program and maintains a register of risks and initiates reviews and assessments.
 The Director of Risk Management and Insurance reports to the Audit Committee and full Board on a quarterly basis.

 Our cybersecurity program includes, among other things: